-An in-depth exploration of the major religious traditions of China, Korea, and Japan including Taoism, Confucianism, Buddhism, Shinto, and the ''new'' religions of Japan.
+An in-depth exploration of the major religious traditions of China, Korea, and Japan including Taoism, Confucianism, Buddhism, Shinto, and the "new" religions of Japan.
 The cultural and social dimensions of each tradition will be examined, as well as its beliefs, practices, mythology, and world view.
 The course will also consider the influence of China, Japan and Korea upon Western cultures.
 1 c.u.
-Prerequisite: WRT 107 with a final grade of C- or better.
+Prerequisite: WRT 108 or WRT 109 with a final grade of C- or better.